chen2mg/docker_tutorial/README.md

 # Guide

-### if you have no idea what is docker, see here: https://www.youtube.com/watch?v=fqMOX6JJhGo
+### if you have no idea what is docker, check this: shorturl.at/xFIK5

 # *** building cmds ***